efe-docker-container/efe-cluster/README.md

 ## Admin's Final Notes

-I strongly encourage you to read the Slurm documentation for `sinfo`, `squeue`, `srun`, `sbatch`, as well as a documentation for `scp` for writing the code in your environment and faster file transfers between your computers and the server.
+I strongly encourage you to read the Slurm documentation for `sinfo`, `squeue`, `srun`, `sbatch`, `scancel`, as well as a documentation for `scp` for writing the code in your environment and faster file transfers between your computers and the server.
 Familiarizing yourself with these commands will deepen your understanding of Slurm.
 Feel free to contact me related to errors you encounter or with any suggestions for system improvements.